/ 50 College Freshmen Tips

 - On-campus living is often safer and more protected than off-campus.
 Bear that in mind as you visit new friends and consider different living arrangements.
 Check out online reviews before jumping into a lease.

-- Be aware that re-entry into the home atmosphere can be a little turbulent, come May.
+- PARENTS: Be aware that re-entry into the home atmosphere can be a little turbulent, come May.
 As your new adult creature rockets towards you, set aside a space for him/her to put college belongings.
 Sift through the piles after a good night’s rest.
 Allow for a little tension as you both re-acclimate to home rules.

 With the above tips and hacks you’ll be enjoying that first year away in no time, and your parents won’t be quite so worried about how you’re surviving out there in the “wild.”
 Good luck!